tatcn8/100-days-of-code/log.md

 **Thoughts:**: Ruby is cool.
 I have enjoyed re-learning "the basics" (data types/objects/classes etc) in this udemy course.

 **Link to work:**: nothing today bub

+### Day 17: March 5, 2022
+**Today's Progress**: Continued to chip away at my Ruby Udemy course.
+Going to really ramp up to 10 days of hardcore Ruby on Rails programming beginning on Monday 3/7.

+**Thoughts:**: Learned alot of object methods today; really enjoying ruby :)

+**Link to work:**: nothing today bub